MatthiasReichel/Data-Modeling-Postgres/README.md

 # Project Structure

-The pictured project structure shows all needed application files.
-Note that the project structure may change as the project evolves (see roadmap).
+The pictured project structure shows all files needed to run the application.
+Note that the project structure may change as the project evolves (see roadmap(#roadmap)).

 ```
 	Data-Modeling-Postgres